aleksandr-vin/aleksandr-vin.github.io/_posts/2023-10-24-chatgpt-for-marktplaats.md

 description from marktplaats.nl, and ask ChatGPT (`gpt-4` model worked better than `gpt-3.5-turbo`) for a suggested answer.
 You can regenerate the suggestion if you don't like it.

 Even in this inital version it helped me to make a deal with one guy.
-ChatGPT made eaborative answers pointing out why the iteam worth the price that I've set.
+ChatGPT made elaborative answers pointing out why the item worth the price that I've set.
 It described good sides of the deal and made it way better than I would have done it myself.

-Since than I've added some features to that bot, mostly because I wanted to make it as a paid service eventually, and needed to bring friends to test it.
+Since than I've added some features to that bot, mostly because I wanted to make it a paid service eventually, and needed to bring friends to test it.
 Making the list of features as this:

 1. Change of context, which is used to configure ChatGPT